 R3: How do professional women overcome barriers while pursuing leadership positions within non-profit organizations?

 R4: What barriers, if any, did you experience while pursuing your higher educational goals?

+What advice would you give women pursuing leadership positions in the non-profit sector.

-Phenomena - The independent variables are leadership styles and female executives and the dependent variable is non-profit sector.
-This study narrowed the scope of leadership traits under evaluation to successful female leaders in non-profit organizations in order to determine whether there are specific commonalities of leadership approach and valuation embraced by this particular leader population.
+Phenomena - This study narrowed the scope of leadership traits under evaluation to successful female leaders in non-profit organizations in order to determine whether there are specific commonalities of leadership approach and valuation embraced by this particular leader population.

 Methodology - Qualitative phenomenological research method.
 This study uses the qualitative phenomenological research method because the process includes studying the lived experiences of the participants and recording the characteristics of the emerging phenomena (Leedy & Ormrod, 2013).
 In recording these experiences, an interview protocol was the most effective instrument for capturing the relevant themes.
 The qualitative phenomenological research method also created an inclusionary nature and ability to give the participants a voice through the research process and in-depth interviewing (Creswell, 2014).